Fenex330/surv-royale/README.md

 ### Building

-1. Dependencies: git, C++17 capable compiler, 7zip, SFML, zlib, Zipper
+1. Dependencies: C++17 capable compiler, 7zip/tar, SFML

 2. Clone the repository:
 ```
         git clone --depth 1 https://github.com/Fenex330/surv-royale.git
 ```

-3. Execute build-linux.sh or build-windows.bat, according to your platform
+3. Execute build-linux.sh, build-macos.sh or build-windows.bat, according to your platform

 ### Notice

-On Windows, SFML, zlib and Zipper are bundled locally with the project.
-On Linux however, only Zipper is bundled, while other dependencies are assumed to be installed globally and system-wide.
-On Windows, the only compiler supported is "mingw x86_64 seh 8.1.0" and is assumed that directories for compiler and 7zip executables exist in PATH variable.
+On Windows, SFML is bundled locally with the project.
+On Linux however, nothing is bundled, the dependencies are assumed to be installed globally and system-wide.
+On Windows, the only compiler supported is "mingw x86_64 seh 8.1.0" and is assumed that directories for compiler and 7zip executables exist inside PATH variable.